Want to learn how to keep deer out of the garden? You’re in the right place.

 15. Keep Deer-Favorite Plants Close To Your Home

-If you must plant crops that deer love, it’s best to plant them as close to the home as possible.
+If you must plant crops that deer eat and love, it’s best to plant them as close to the home and in a small area as possible.
 Deer are much less likely to come around if the food they want to eat is farther away and closer to the house.

 How Do You Keep Deer From Eating Your Plants?

 That reality is that deer love eating our fruits and veggies just as much as we do.
-But the good news is that there are plenty of effective strategies to keep deer from eating your plants.
+But the good news is that there are plenty of effective strategies to make deer eat your plants and fruit trees less often.

 Finding out which strategy works best for you and your garden may require experimentation.
 With some patience, we are confident that these strategies for deer proofing gardens we talked about above will keep these animals away in the future.